sepgh/testudo/README.md

 - [ ] Insertion verification:
   - [ ] The `insert(byte[])` method of insert operation makes verification more complex, perhaps we should remove it
   - [ ] `primary` index should either have a value or get set as autoincrement
+- [ ] Database Operations
+  - [X] Reader-Writer Lock support at collection level
+  - [X] Select Operation
+  - [X] Insert Operation
+  - [ ] Update Operation
+  - [ ] Delete Operation
+- [ ] Either remove IndexIOSession, or improve it to use for `Transaction` support.
-- [ ] Cache support for cluster index managers
+- [X] Cache support for cluster index managers
-- [ ] Exception Throwings and Handling
+- [ ] Exception Throwing and Handling
 - [ ] Logging